1650s, from Latin album “white color, whiteness,” neuter of albus “white”.

 My purpose in this project is to examine this process through photographs understood as a family album in the broadest sense of a collection of images with a narrative cohesion through time and a personal locus that situates them in a perceptual framework that visibly changes over time, and projects them into an undefined future as seen by undefined viewers sometime in the hypothetical future.
 All forms of artistic expression therefore, from this point of view, are rediscoveries of experience with a novel sitz-im-leben, a dynamic appreciation of the past, and a weight for the possible future.
 My hope therefore is to discover something of what we may possibly know, or how we know, or learn in that sense, from all forms of artistic expression, how we approach expressive objects with a conditioned fund of knowledge about the world, and a set of assumptions about perceptual reality, and how these are modified over time so that something of their extended richness may be rediscovered as they are seen by different viewers whose perceptions are transformed by them.

 In the instant a photograph is taken, it is in the past; the moment it is seen, it is lost forever.
 Is it possible at all to know an image if it is untouched by time?
 Perceptual understanding requires a dynamic narrative tension or as a form of consciousness, or a fund of possible knowledge, it disintegrates.
-To create this effect, I aged my own family photographs in kiln dried porcelain using a tape casting process until the images disappeared behind a blank, white surface, waiting to be rediscovered.
-When the fragments are placed over a light box, the images reappear, as if they were being revealed, or reinterpreted, so that they are visible again, as a kind of trace of a lost time and place, in the way that historians or archeologists do when they reconsider or collect the past, by shining the light of the mind through them in an attempt to understand what they are looking at.
+To create this effect, I aged my own family photographs in kiln until the images disappeared behind a blank, white surface of porcelain, waiting to be rediscovered.
+When the fragments are placed over a light box, the images reappear, as if they were being revealed, or reinterpreted, so that they are visible again, as a kind of trace of a lost time and place, in the way that historians or archaeologists do when they reconsider or collect the past, by shining the light of the mind through them in an attempt to understand what they are looking at.